woernerm/fluent_anvil_copy/README.md

 So, should you use `my_validator.validate(value, *args, **kwargs)` or `my_validator(value, default, *args, **kwargs)`?
 This depends on what you want to do in case validation fails.
-If you just want to display a message, just call the validator.
+If you just want to display a message, call the validator.
 If you want to do several things at once like showing the message and changing the role of a component (e.g. to highlight the text box for which validation failed), use `my_validator.validate(value, *args, **kwargs)` in a